 Ohm Spa: This is my favorite spot to get a massage.
 I had found it on Yelp thanks to all the rave reviews and it was very deserving.
 I’ve liked nearly every masseuse I’ve seen here and always look forward to the massages that are more body work than relaxing.
 (If I’m paying for a massage I want it to really get at the spots I’m feeling stress and aches.)
 Due to a landlord issue they had to move to a smaller space in 2018 but the masseuses are mostly the same.

-Shibui Spa: This is luxury on another level so it is definitely for special occasions but their space is utterly divine.
+Shibui Spa: This is luxury on another level so it is definitely for special occasions but their luxurious spa space is utterly divine.
 In the basement of The Greenwich Hotel in Tribeca, they boast gorgeous treatment rooms along with an indoor pool and steam rooms.
 You can spend up to 4 hours there in addition to your treatment and trust me when I say unplugging here will bring you to another level of bliss.
+Choose from a wide selection of treatment options – everything from hot stone massages and traditional Swedish massages to custom/bespoke massages – this is my favorite spa experience in New York City.

 Hortus Nailworks: I’m rather loyal to Hortus because I’m of the belief they give the best gel manicure in the city.
 I’ve spoken about how they last for three weeks before, but it’s also just a lovely spot in the city to unwind, drink tea and chat with the delightful owner Jane.